TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.50.md

 ---

 for they all saw him, and were troubled.
-But he straightway spake with them, and saith unto them, Be of good cheer: it is I; be not afraid.
+But he immediately spoke with them, and said to them, "Cheer up!
+It is I!
+Don't be afraid."